socketsupply/sockets.sh/src/docs/guide-fte.md

 ## Create Socket App
 This is similar to React's `Create React App`.
-The idea is that it provides a few basic boilerplates and some stong opinions so you can get coding on a production quality app as quickly as possible.
+The idea is that it provides a few basic boilerplates and some strong opinions so you can get coding on a production-quality app as quickly as possible.

 ```bash
 $npx create-socket-app -h